tesseract-ocr/tesstrain/README.md

 ## Plotting CER (experimental)

 Training and Evaluation CER can be plotted using matplotlib.
-A couple of scripts are provided as a starting point in `plot` subdirectory for plotting of different training scenarios.
-The training log is expected to be saved in `plot/MODEL_NAME.LOG`.
+A Makefile is provided `plot` subdirectory to do the plotting.
+The training log needs to be saved in `plot/MODEL_NAME.LOG`.

 As an example, use the training data provided in [ocrd-testset.zip](./ocrd-testset.zip) to do training and generate the plots.
 Plotting can be done while training is running also to depict the training status till then.
 ```
+mkdir -p data
 unzip ocrd-testset.zip -d data/ocrd-ground-truth
-nohup make training MODEL_NAME=ocrd START_MODEL=frk TESSDATA=~/tessdata_best MAX_ITERATIONS=100000 > plot/MODEL_NAME.LOG &
+nohup make training MODEL_NAME=ocrd START_MODEL=frk TESSDATA=$HOME/tessdata_best MAX_ITERATIONS=10000 > plot/ocrd.LOG &
 ```
+Allow the training to run for a while before plotting.
 ```
-cd ./plot
+cd plot
 make MODEL_NAME=ocrd
 ```